osgi/osgi.enroute.site/_appnotes/interceptors.md

 summary: Discussion of the ins and outs of using proxies in OSGi
 ---

-$$$ I am having a bit of trouble digesting the main message because of the structure of the article...
-Perhaps (even if it is hidden) adding a TOC would help grasp the structure better? $$$

 A recurring question on OSGi forums is how to use _interceptors_.
 The [Spring framework] made it popular to use _aspects_ of Aspect Oriented programming and obviously the desire is then there to use the same mechanisms in OSGi, because they are so enticing.

 ## What is an Interceptor?